 When we had colds or coughs, my mother would heat up an old cloth diaper on the radiator and after rubbing Vick's Vapor Rub on our chests would put the warm diaper on under our shirts.
 I hated the smell of the Vick's but the warm diaper always felt good.

 Dr Gorman was our family doctor - he made house calls as I mentioned above.
 I think his office was downstairs from the McNamaras on the corner of Main and Chestnut Streets although he later moved to Mt Auburn Street.
 My mother and Hannie used to babysit for his kids.
-We used to hate to see him coming to the house.
-One of us would be sick.
+We used to hate to see him coming to the house when one of us would be sick.
 I remember pressing my forehead against a cold window in the living room so my forehead would be cool when my mother felt it - I didn't want her to call Dr Gorman because I had a fever.
 Penicillin was fairly new in those days - I think it was developed during WWII.
 Unfortunately it was by injection only.
 I remember crying when my mother was pulling down my pants as Dr Gorman was getting that big long needle ready to stick into my butt!

 Here is another copy of 'Our Little Messenger' School Edition April 3, 1959.
 Volume XXIV, No 27